wamae-ndiritu/alx-low_level_programming/0x00-hello_world/README.md

 [2.
 Assembler](./2-assembler) - At the Assembling stage, the program is converted to machine code.
 However, in this task we will convert the program to an assembly code with `gcc -S $CFILE`. `-S` option tells the computer to stop the process after the compilation stage.

+[3.
+Name](./3-name) - This is the Linking stage.
+At this stage, the program is compiled and made executable.
+The linking basically links any of the required resources such as system calls to the program and therefore make it to be executable. `gcc -o cisfun $CFILE`.
+Since we have not used any option to specify why the compilation process should stop, it will continue up to the last part of linking the program. `-o` option is only used tospecify how the output file will be named.
+In this case, the executable file will be called `cisfun`.